Cluedo: Discover the Secrets

 Cluedo: Discover the Secrets (released in North America as Clue: Discover the Secrets) is a 2008 board game designed by Hasbro to modernize the world-famous game Cluedo.
 Though the game's main title is still simply "Cluedo" or "Clue", many retailers list the game with a "Reinvention" suffix, to distinguish it from the original game.
-The game was created to update what Hasbro considered to be an old-fashioned game, and became available in October 2008.
+The game was created to update what Hasbro considered to be an old-fashioned game, and it became available in October 2008.
 However, the traditional version of the game remained on sale as well.

 As of 2014, Hasbro no longer sells the game via its website, but they do continue to sell a version of it as part of their Grab & Go travel series.

 Changes

 Several modifications and updates have been made to the original game's equipment and rules.

 Suspects

 The six suspects from the original crime have been updated to include first names and more modern-day lifestyles.
 Each character has a special ability or "power" that can be used once during a game.